1Nebula/Stactize/README.md

 ## 1. Prerequisites
 In order to build and test the Durable Function Orchestrator Example, you must have the following software installed:

- 1. NET 6 SDK
+ 1. NET 8 SDK
  2. Azure Functions Core Tools

-Visual Studio Code, Visual Studio 2019 and Visual Studio 2022 support development for Durable Functions.
+Visual Studio Code and Visual Studio 2022 support development for .NET 8 Durable Functions.
 You can see [Microsoft's Guide on creating a durable function](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-create-first-csharp?pivots=code-editor-vscode) for more information.

 ---